 STEM curricula make various references to types of discipline-specific thinking (e.g., mathematical modelling, scientific inquiry, systems thinking, computational thinking, and design thinking), as well as the more general skills of critical and creative thinking, collaboration and communication.
-In this unit you will develop your understanding of these various types of thinking, their similarities, differences and relationships to one-another, their relevance and development for different ages of STEM learners, and how such thinking can be developed through your STEM education practice.
+Understanding such types of thinking supports a connected approach to STEM teaching and learning.

 Productive work in the STEM fields is often associated with some form of question-posing and problem solving, and authentic STEM learning hinges on learners curiously inquiring into the world around them.
 Pedagogies have been developed that can be used in STEM education to promote such inquiry-oriented learning, including those that make significant use of digital technologies to support learning.
 Through such learning approaches, learners not only develop understanding about STEM concepts and propose solutions to problems, but they also authentically develop various higher-order thinking skills.

 Schools are a reflection of diversity within global and local education communities.
 An inclusive approach to education involves a critique of social values and priorities, and the structures and institutions they support.
 It involves the politics of recognition and is concerned with the serious issue of who is included and who is excluded within education and society generally.
 This unit will provide an understanding of the historical and theoretical background of inclusion as well as knowledge of the theories, current research, and implications for instructional practice related to supporting students with learning difficulties and disabilities in inclusive classrooms.